 Then what?
 If you know the top-three improvement areas from your customers’ point of view, you have already come a long way.
 Most likely you can plan on how to gradually start improving the things people most dislike.
 However, if there is a high cost involved, this might still not be enough.

 In companies, decisions are not purely based on what is best for your customer.
 The financial implications need to be understood as well.
 What you need is a business case.
-And the business case continues to be unclear, if the leaders don’t understand the financial impact of the improvement.
-If the costs are high and the benefits are unclear or questionable, the action doesn’t make sense from business perspective.
+And the business case continues to be unclear if the leaders don’t understand the financial impact of the improvement.
+If the costs are high and the benefits are unclear or questionable, the action doesn’t make sense from a business perspective.

 The more explicitly you manage to establish the link between customer experience improvement and financial value, the better.
-This can be done by analyzing the historical performance of most and least satisfied customers, for instance the churn rate difference between NPS detractors and promoters.
+This can be done by analyzing the historical performance of most and least satisfied customers, for instance, the churn rate difference between NPS detractors and promoters.